Service and Proof of Service Rules

 Arbitrator must serve award on parties within 10 court days, file award with proof of service by completion date.

-Trial documents must be served on all parties no later than 5 calendar days before the Final Status Conference.
+Trial readiness documents must be served on all parties at least 5 calendar days prior to the FSC.

 Parties using e-filing must accept electronic service, except when personal service required by law or any party is self-represented.